ycpcs/cs101-spring2014/syllabus.md

 Assignments will be submitted using the server <https://cs.ycp.edu/marmoset/>.
 You will receive an email containing the username and password you will use for this server.

 Some labs will be done online using CloudCoder: <https://cs.ycp.edu/cloudcoder/>.
 You will receive an email containing the username and password you will use for CloudCoder.

+### Late Policy

+Assignments may be submitted up to two days late, with a penalty of 20% per day late.
+No credit will be given for assignments submitted more than 2 days late.

+**Important**: As mentioned above in the **Grades** section, you must make a good faith effort to complete all of the homework assignments in order to receive a passing grade for the course.

 ### Homework Policy